fermitools/kcron/README.md

   * libseccomp - for dropping any unused system calls
   * systemtap - for tracing the capibilty calls within the kernel

+You are strongly encouraged to run with SELinux or AppArmor in enforcing mode to further protect the system from unknown exploits using this binaries enhanced privilege set.

 ## Build Requirements

   * CMake 3.14 or later